-Once you feel comfortable with the basics and you want to really expand your horizons, join a performance group.
-That is the best way to really take your swing dancing to the next level.
+Once you feel comfortable with the basics and you want to really expand your horizons, travel to high quality workshops like the All Balboa Weekend (ABW), Lindy Focus, etc. And if possible join a performance group – that is one of the best ways to really take your swing dancing to the next level.

 Swing dancing is a journey, not a destination – make it a great trip!

 Send Mike an email at [email protected] and he’ll get you added.